MikeTaylor/firefly/doc/roles.md

 _The agent who publishes a module_.
 This means making available the module descriptor of a specific release or snapshot, together with a Docker container (for back-end modules) or an NPM package (for UI modules) representing the code of that release or snapshot.
 This can be done manually but is more often performed automatically as part of CI -- by Jenkins, GitHub Actions or similar.

-Note that the MAFIA tooling does not care how publication is done (manual, Jenkins, etc.), nor where the published artifacts are placed (Dockerhub or an institutional Docker repository; NPM or an institutional RPM repository; GitHub packages; a simple HTTP service).
+Note that the Firefly tooling does not care how publication is done (manual, Jenkins, etc.), nor where the published artifacts are placed (Dockerhub or an institutional Docker repository; NPM or an institutional RPM repository; GitHub packages; a simple HTTP service).
 All that is required is that the artifacts can be addressed by a URL.

 ### App packager